Determining Account Engagement for Your Business

 2. Identify Key Players on the Account and Use a Multiplier to Elevate Their Score

-If you’ve developed personas (even loosely), you know that there are many components to a buying committee – the decision maker, influencer, researcher, etc… Obviously a few of those are more important than others.
-So, how could this reflect in your account engagement score?
+If you’ve developed personas (even loosely), you know that there are many components to a buying committee – the decision maker, influencer, researcher, etc… a few of those are more important than others.
+So, how could this be reflected in your account engagement score?
 Add a multiplier to that role.
-So, for the decision maker you might want to say – anytime this person has activity or engages with us – add a 1.2x multiplier to their score.
+So, for the decision maker, you might want to say – anytime this person has activity or engages with us – add a 1.2x multiplier to their score.
 This could accelerate the account to meet the threshold and in this example – get the account over to sales faster.

 3. Don’t Just Create a Report, Operationalize It For Your Sales Team